docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 Returns the number of composed lines in the Text layer, may be zero if all text is overset.

-The ``TextDocument`` instance is initialized from the composed state and subsequent changes to the ``TextDocument`` instance does not cause recomposition.
+The :ref:`TextDocument` instance is initialized from the composed state and subsequent changes to the :ref:`TextDocument` instance does not cause recomposition.

-Even if you remove all the text from the ``TextDocument`` instance, the value returned here remains unchanged.
+Even if you remove all the text from the :ref:`TextDocument` instance, the value returned here remains unchanged.

 **Type**